 Hepatitis B vaccine may be given at the same time as other vaccines.

 Talk with your health care provider

-allergic reaction after a previous dose of hepatitis B vaccine, or has any
+Has had an allergic reaction after a previous dose of hepatitis B vaccine, or has any severe, life-threatening allergies

 People with minor illnesses, such as a cold, may be vaccinated.
 People who are moderately or severely ill should usually wait until they recover before getting hepatitis B vaccine.